patricklafrance/shelby/README.md

 There is severals event that occurs during the lifeycle of a view model that you can hook too.
 You can hook to those events by providing handlers when you are defining a view model or, most of them can be provided globally, i.e. that they will be called **when the event occurs in any view models**.

+##### Localized event handler

-To provide an handler for a specific model, all you got to do, is to override the function that correspond to the event when you are defining your view model.
+To provide an handler for a specific model, all you got to do, is to override the event handler function that correspond to the event when you are defining your view model.

     Shelby.ViewModel.extend({
         _beforeBind: function() {
+            // Call the base event handler.
+            Shelby.ViewModel._beforeBind.call(this);

+            // Do stuff..
         }
     });

+When you override an event handler function you throw away the native behavior of that event handler if you dont call the base event handler.
+This is recommended that you always call the base event handler, but not mendatory.

+##### Global event handler

+    Shelby.ViewModel.

 To see all the events that you can hook to, see the view models API section.